CharlesYiu/declare-js/README.md

 ```html
 <helloworld></helloworld>
 ```
-Then when you preview the page it will automatically add the contents of your declared element like this:
+Then when you load the page it will automatically add the contents of your declared element like this:
+(If observing is not disabled)
 ```html
 <helloworld>
   <p>Hello World</p>